amastrobera/geompp/README.md

 # Geom++
 ### Geometry library for 2D and 3D calculations

-The library offers a set of primitive classes to store geometrical data (Point, Ray, LineSegment, Polygon, ... etc), and functions with with those interact with each other (+/-/*, Intersection, Overlap, ... etc).
+The library offers a set of primitive classes to store geometrical data (Point, Ray, LineSegment, Polygon, ... etc).
+It also contains functionalities for those primities to interact with each other (+/-/*, Intersection, Overlap, ... etc).

 The aim of the library is to be fast, mathematically-correct, well-tested, easy to use and helpful in a variety of languages other than C++, such as Python or C#.

-It is based on C++20 standards.
+It is based on C++20 standard.

 This geometry library was born to improve the previous [GeomSharp](https://github.com/amastrobera/geom_sharp) libraray, by creating
 (1) better algorithsm,